-In Part One of this step-by-step tutorial on how to create a new post in WordPress, we covered the following sections:
+In Part 1 of this step-by-step tutorial on creating a new post in WordPress, we covered the following:

-To review Part 1 of our comprehensive step-by-step tutorial, go here: How To Create A Post In WordPress – Part 1
+To review Part 1 of this 2-part tutorial series, go here: How To Create A New WP Post – Part One

-As we repeatedly state throughout this site, WordPress provides an easy-to-use, powerful and flexible way to manage your content online.
+As we repeatedly state throughout this site, WordPress provides an easy-to-use, powerful and flexible content management system application to publish information about your business online.

-The more you understand WordPress, the better you can use it as a business marketing tool to help you grow online.
+The more you understand WordPress, the better you can use it to grow your business online.

 As you will see very shortly, creating a WordPress post is very easy.
-In this tutorial, you are going to learn how to actually create an effective post for your business in WordPress.
+In this tutorial, you will learn how to create a new post in WordPress.

-Let’s start by reviewing some useful guidelines for posting content with WordPress.
+Let’s begin by reviewing some useful guidelines for adding content to posts.

 WordPress – Content Guidelines

-Below are some useful guidelines and best practices for posting content on WordPress:
+Below are some helpful guidelines and best practices for posting content:

-- Use Paragraphs: Make your content more readable by breaking up your writing into paragraphs.
-Tip: If paragraphs are separated with double spaces, WordPress will automatically detect these and insert HTML paragraph tags (<p>) into your writing.
+- Use Paragraphs: Use paragraphs to make your content more readable.
+Tip: If you use double spacing between paragraphs, WordPress will automatically detect these and insert HTML paragraph tags (<p>) into your writing.

 - Use Headings: If you plan to write a long post, consider using headings to break up your post sections.
 In HTML, headings are set using tags like h1, h2, and so on.
-You can also insert headings by highlighting content in the body of your post, and then selecting one of the heading options from the “Format Style” menu in your Visual Editor.
+You can also add headings by highlighting content in the body of your post, and then selecting one of the heading options from the “Format Style” drop-down menu in your WordPress Content Editor.

-- Use HTML: You don’t have to know HTML to create richly formatted content, as WordPress will automatically do this if you use the WordPress Content Editor.
-Having some basic knowledge of HTML, however, allows you to control different styling elements in your content (e.g. boxes and nested layouts).
+- Use HTML: You don’t have to know HTML to create formatted content, as WordPress will automatically do this if you use the Content Editor.
+Having some basic knowledge of HTML, however, will allow you to control different styling elements in your content (e.g. styled boxes and headings).

-- Spell Check & Proof: Check your spelling and proof everything before posting your content live.
-There are a number of WordPress spell check plugins available.
+- Spell Check And Proof: Check your spelling and proof everything before posting your content.
+There are a number of spell check plugins available for WordPress.

-- Focus On The Quality Of The Content: An excellent way to focus only on the content without distractions is to compose your posts using a plain text editor, then copy and paste your content into the WordPress editor.
+- Focus On Writing The Content: An excellent way to focus on writing content without distractions is to compose your post drafts using a plain text editor, then copy and paste your content into the WordPress editor.

-- Think Before You Post: Everything you make public can be seen by lots of people and picked up by search engines, making it harder to take things back.
-Take a moment to think about what you are planning to write and review your posts before publishing.
+- Think Before You Publish: Everything that you publish can be seen by lots of people and logged by search engines, making it harder to make the content “unseen”.
+Take your time to plan and think about what you are writing and review everything before publishing.
 Don’t rant … think!

-- Consider Your Readers: Think about who will read your content and take any appropriate measures and precautions you think may be required to ensure that your privacy and the privacy of others is protected.
+- Consider Who You Are Writing For: Think about who will read your posts and take all appropriate measures and precautions that you think may be required when writing your content to protect your privacy and the privacy of others.

-- Make Use Of Commenting: Comments let your site users interact with you and share their ideas.
-You have control over your site’s comments and you can delete any comments that you don’t want displayed in your posts, so take this into account when deciding whether you will or will not allow people to comment on your posts.
-Also, make sure that people can contact you privately if required (e.g. use a contact form).
+- Make Use Of Comments: Comments let your site users interact with you and share their ideas.
+You control your site’s comments and you can delete any comments that you don’t want displayed on your site, so take this into account when deciding whether to allow people to comment on your posts.
+Also, make sure that visitors can contact you privately if they need to (e.g. use a contact form).

-- Worry About Little Things Later: How your website looks is important, but it’s often not essential to getting your point across.
-In fact, because WordPress is so flexible when it comes to web design, you can just start publishing content to grow a readership, and then change your entire site’s design with a few clicks of the mouse whenever you want, thanks to Themes.
-Remember that it’s great content that attracts and keeps your readers engaged, so focus on publishing quality content and worry about little things later – you can change anything and everything any time you want with WordPress!
+- Worry About Web Design Later: How your site looks is important, but it’s often not essential to getting your point across.
+In fact, because WordPress is so flexible when it comes to web design, you can just start writing to grow a readership, and then change your entire site’s look with just a few clicks of the mouse anytime you want, thanks to WordPress Themes.
+Remember that it’s great content that attracts and keeps your readers engaged, so focus on publishing great content and worry about other things afterwards – you can change anything and everything any time you want with WordPress!

-- Use Videos And Images: Videos and pictures help make your posts and pages attractive and interesting and can help readers engage better with your content.
-We provide additional tutorials and articles about inserting images and embedding videos to your content.
+- Use Pictures And Videos: Videos and graphics help make your pages and posts more eye-catching and help readers engage better with your posts.
+We provide additional tutorials on inserting images and embedding videos to your pages and posts.

-- Save Your Posts: Save your posts regularly to prevent losing your work to accidents or computer errors.
-You can even do this without publishing your content as you will see in a moment.
+- Save As You Go: Save your posts frequently to prevent losing your work to accidents or computer errors.
+You can even do this without publishing your content as the section below will explain.

 Next Step …

-Now that we have gone over a few guidelines for posting content on your site, the next step is to look at saving your WordPress post.
+Now that we have reviewed a few guidelines for posting content on your site, the next step is to examine saving a post in WordPress.

 By default, WordPress autosaves your posts at regular intervals …

-This helps to prevent loss of information if something unexpectedly happens to your computer, or if you click something and accidentally close your browser window, or close an application while you’re working.
+The WordPress autosave feature helps prevent losing your information if something unexpectedly goes wrong with your internet access, or if you happen to click something and accidentally close your post, or close an application in the middle of your session.

-You can modify this record by changing the values in the “Published on:” options …
+You can modify this record in the “Published on:” options …

-Until a post is published, the content will not be visible to site visitors.
-Instead, it will be saved as a “Draft” post until published …
+Until a post is published, it will not be visible to blog readers.
+Instead, the post will be saved as a “Draft” post until published …

-You can save a post in ‘draft’ status or publish it online using the “Save” and “Publish” functions in the Publish section …
+You can save a post as a draft or publish it online using the “Save” and “Publish” options in the Publish area …

 To save a post as a “Draft”, go to the Publish > Status section of your Post screen and click on Edit …

-Choose Draft from the ’Status’ drop-down menu and click OK…
+Select Draft from the ’Status’ menu and click OK…

 With ‘Draft’ displayed in the “Status:” field, click the ‘Save Draft’ button…

 Your post will be saved as a draft post.
-Click on Preview post to preview your draft post …
+Click on Preview post to preview your content …

-(In ‘Preview Mode’ your post is not visible to your site visitors)
+(In ‘Preview Mode’ your post is not made visible to your blog readers)

-You can also preview your post in a new browser window without first saving or publishing it by clicking on the Preview button in the “Publish” area …
+Your post can be previewed in a new window without saving or publishing it first by clicking ’Preview’ in the “Publish” box …

-Once your post is ready to go live, click ’Publish’ …
+When you are ready to make the post go live, click ’Publish’ …

-After your post has been published, click View Post to open your published post in a new window …
+After publishing your new post, click View Post to open your published post in a new browser window …

-Your new post will now be made visible to online visitors and can be linked to via its unique URL …
+The content will now be made visible to online visitors and can be accessed via its unique URL …

-Note: After publishing a post, the button changes from ‘Publish’ to ‘Update’ …
+Note: After publishing your post, the button changes from ‘Publish’ to ‘Update’ …

-You can always revert the post status back from ‘Published’ to ‘Draft’ or ‘Pending Review’ simply by clicking on the Edit link next to the Status field and selecting an option from the Status drop-down menu …
+You can revert the status of a post from ‘Published’ to ‘Draft’ or ‘Pending Review’ at any time simply by clicking on the Edit link in the Status field and selecting another option from the Status drop-down menu …

-For example, to resave your published post as a ‘draft’ post, go to the Publish > Status section of your post screen and click on Edit …
+For example, to resave published posts as a ‘draft’ post, go to the Publish > Status section of your post screen and click on Edit …

-Choose Draft from the drop-down menu options and click the ‘OK’ button…
+Select Draft from the drop-down menu and click the ‘OK’ button…

-Your post will revert to ’draft’ status and will no longer be available to your blog readers.
+Your post will update to a ‘draft’ post and no longer be available to blog readers.

 Next Step …

-Now that you know how to create, save and publish a post in WordPress, let’s review all of the steps involved in creating a new WordPress post.
+Now that you know how to create, save and publish a post in WordPress, let’s briefly go over all of the steps involved in creating a new post.

-In this final section of the tutorial, we review the steps involved in creating and optimizing a new WordPress post.
+In this final section of the tutorial, we summarize the steps involved in creating and optimizing a new post using WordPress.

-As mentioned in Part 1 of this tutorial, getting content published online with WordPress is as easy as 1-2-3:
+As mentioned in Part One of this tutorial, with WordPress, getting your content published online is as easy as 1-2-3: